-landlord hub | videos
+Landlord hub | Videos

-Differences Between Homeowners Insurance And Landlord Insurance
+Differences Between Homeowners and Landlord Insurance

 First, it's important to purchase the right kind of insurance policy for the usage type.
 In fact, whether a claim is covered may depend on having the right type of policy in place.